ttopper/CPSC128/docs/M09_OOP1_Encapsulation/index.md

 Welcome to the home stretch of the course.
 You're two thirds of the way through, and the final module is a light one, so there are only three more modules of substantive content left!

 These modules cover Object-Oriented Programming or OOP.
-Don't worry, it's not something brand new and different, just a way of packaging the algorithms and data structures you've been working with into larger chunks called objects.
+Don't worry, it's not something brand new and different, just a way of packaging the algorithms and data structures you've been working with into larger chunks called _objects_.
 This makes them even easier to reuse and to connect together into larger programs.

 There _is_ some new notation and jargon, so to help you concentrate on that we'll revisit a programming domain we've already seen, playing cards, and repackage our techniques and data structures for dealing with them into classes and objects.
 We'll develop a set of playing card classes in this module.
 Be sure to follow that development carefully, since three of your four assignment problems involve it.